Backpacking Through Europe: How i Spent my Summer Vacation

 After they pried me away from the Trevi we went to the Pantheon which was a big dome with a hole cut out of the top.

 We then found a cute place for a good Italian dinner, mmm eggplant ravioli.
 The dinner was delicious but I made an ass out of myself at the end of it.
 I had my back to most of the restaurant so I didn’t really see much of anything and I wasn’t paying attention.
 The guy came at the end to take my credit card and I gave it to him.
 Now I looked at him and was a bit hesitant because everyone who was working there was wearing a uniform and this guy was just in khakis and a polo.
 He took my card, walked towards the street (we were outside), kind of pauses and looks both ways, then starts walking really fast.
 I kind of freaked out and thought that I just gave my card to some random guy who was going to take off with it so I stood up and knocked over my chair and yelled but by that time he was walking towards the kitchen.
 Apparently everyone else at the table had seen him earlier.
 Alina agreed though that it looked suspicious.
 So my credit card wasn’t stolen and all was good.

 On our way back to the hotel we stopped for gelato and for one more time at the Trevi to make one more wish, just in case.

-It’s the Fourth of July and no one in Europe cares. 🙁 No fireworks for Val.
+It’s the Fourth of July and no one in Europe cares. 🙁 No fireworks this year for me.
 We saw Isla off as she left us and headed back to Florence.
 And then there were four.
 The rest of us went off to the Vatican.
 That is where the Pope lives.
 The church was really beautiful and there were a lot of dead popes there.

 I saw a tomb that said “Val” on it. 🙁 I’m dead.
 We walked up to the Copula.
 It took going up 551 steps.